-Students on a Tier 4 visa should be aware that during periods of suspension they need to return to their home country, as your visa is not valid while status is suspended.
+Students on a Student Visa should be aware that during periods of suspension they need to return to their home country, as your visa is not valid while status is suspended.
 Student Immigration can help with any queries you have about what happens to your visa if you need to suspend.